Teachers

 "The quality of the teachers is exceptional"

-The RU MBA teachers come from 10 universities from 6 countries • 12 courses out of 17 are taught by visiting international scholars • 70% of class-time is taught by visiting international scholars and experts • Faculty is gender balanced • Courses are also taught by industry experts.
+The RU EMBA teachers come from 10 universities from 7 countries • 11 courses out of 16 are taught by visiting international scholars • 70% of class time is taught by visiting international scholars and experts • Faculty is gender balanced • Industry experts also teach courses.

 Modern & advanced teaching methods